Seated Arbour Aftercare

 Don’t allow wooden furniture to sit in a puddle, or very wet grass, all the time.
 It’s best to place a flat stone, pebble, slate or lead platforms under the legs so that it can drain and dry out from time to time.

-During the Winter months and during cold weather we STRONGLY advise that you place a cover over the seating area to prevent water collecting on the surface of the arbour as water collected over a long period of time can gradually cause damage to the arbour surface which could lead to the wood rising and the paint peeling.
+During the Winter months and during cold weather place a waterproof cover / tarpaulin over the seating area to prevent water collecting on the surface of the arbour as water collected over a long period of time can gradually cause damage to the arbour surface which could lead to the wood rising and the paint peeling.
+If you are using a tarpaulin, use ball bungees to allow the cover to stay in place.

 We highly recommend not to place seated arbour on grass, the arbour is best placed when standing on hard concrete / slabs or gravel as this allows water to run off and be easily absorbed during sunny times.
 During adverse weather conditions, autumn and winter ensure the arbour seat is covered either with a purpose-made cover or wrapping it up with a tarpaulin sheet.
 This will ensure the seat is completely sheltered from the elements while also keeping pests away.
 Make sure it is clean before you cover it up and there is ventilation for air to circulate to prevent moisture collecting.

 Steps for removing grime and mildew from your wooden Seated Arbour